‘Go home’: Trump calls for peace after protesters overrun US Capitol

 “I know your pain.
 I know you’re hurt.
 We had an election that was stolen from us.
-It was a landslide election and everyone knows it, especially the other side, but you have to go home now,” Trump said.
+It was a landslide election and everyone knows it, especially the other side, but you have to go home now,” Trump said, continuing to assert claims he has failed to prove in court.
 “We have to have peace.
 We have to have law and order.”

+President-elect Joe Biden on Wednesday had called on Trump to “go on national television now” to “demand an end to this siege.”

+He also called for the restoration of “just simple decency” as protesters stormed the Capitol and delayed Congress from certifying the results of November’s election in which Biden won the White House.

 Earlier in the day Trump urged protesters to “remain peaceful,” but he did not call on them to disperse.